penn-wonderlab/penn-wonderlab.github.io/_projects/idea-magnets.md

 ## Project Updates

+- 2024-04-14, we presented [a poster](https://aera24-aera.ipostersessions.com/Default.aspx?s=2E-43-54-8F-32-4C-69-FA-DC-83-77-BC-DB-0D-BF-2A) based on the project in an AERA 2024 Structured Poster Session [Advancing Understanding of Infrastructuring in the Learning Sciences](http://tinyurl.com/yt8p7oqq).
+- 2024-03-27, a paper informed by the project, titled *[A framework for infrastructuring sustainable innovations in education](https://doi.org/10.1080/10508406.2024.2320159)*, is published in the Journal of the Learning Sciences.
-- 2010-11-20, The project team presented a paper titled [Crisscrossing Information Spaces with the IdeaMagnets Tool](/file/KBSI2020_IdeaMagnets.pdf/) at [KBSI 2020](https://ikit.org/summerinstitute2020/index.php/program/).
+- 2020-11-20, The project team presented a paper titled [Crisscrossing Information Spaces with the IdeaMagnets Tool](/file/KBSI2020_IdeaMagnets.pdf/) at [KBSI 2020](https://ikit.org/summerinstitute2020/index.php/program/).
 Check out [a brief presentation here](https://play.library.utoronto.ca/play/6a41e5572d1f001035ec234414f85991).
 - 2019-12-05, Bodong Chen delivered a theme-based invited speech titled "Creating Conditions for Knowledge Building for the Public Good" at the ICCE conference in Taiwan, Kenting.
 See [slides](https://speakerdeck.com/bodong/icce-2019-theme-based-invited-speech-creating-conditions-for-knowledge-building-for-the-public-good?slide=15), and the [video recording](https://youtu.be/7j2fmdT31eM?t=1135).
 - 2019-04-10, we presented the IdeaMagnets project [2019 AERA Annual Meeting (#AERA19) and the Knowledge Building Summer Institute (#KBSI2019)](/blog/2019/04/10/aera19.html) collocated in Toronto, Canada
 - 2019-03-26, [The project was featured at the CEHD Research Day](/blog/2019/03/26/cehd-research-day.html)